mezcel/bookmark-renderer/README.md

 ### Sandbox Mode

-Newer version of Electron seem to work without errors or warning when outside of the security of a sandbox.
+Newer version of Electron seem to work without errors or warning when outside of the security of a sandbox in Debian linux.

 #### package.json